Here’s a startling fact…

 - What Types of Additional Features are Available?

 To put it simply, an air purifier cleans the air around you.

 It does this through a specialized filtering process that targets microscopic particles that pose harm to your health.
-The less amount of these bad particulates there are in the air you breathe the better feel.

 If you suffer from allergies or asthma, or have a respiratory illness, you know firsthand how painful airborne irritants can be.

 However, even if you don’t suffer from respiratory issues you can still notice a dramatic improvement in your health when using an air cleaner at home.

 Because, a high quality air purifier can trap 99% of all air pollutants that would otherwise enter into your nasal passage and lungs.
 Pre-filtering the air in this way takes a lot of stress off of your lungs and ensures that you only breathe in clean, fresh air while indoors.

 The bottom line is this: cleaner air = better health.

 Air purifiers are known medically for reducing allergy symptoms, reducing asthma, improving sleep, making it easier to breathe and creating an overall better standard of living.